plausible/docs/docs/integration-guides.md

 ## DatoCMS

 [DatoCMS plugin](https://www.datocms.com/marketplace/plugins/i/datocms-plugin-plausible): Provides a link to Plausible for the current record on the sidebar.
-Built and maintenaned by [Odd Camp](https://www.oddcamp.com).
+Built and maintained by [Odd Camp](https://www.oddcamp.com).

 ## DNT and offline functionality